-How Safe is Swimming Pool Water?
+How Safe Is Swimming Pool Water?

+To make matters worse, the number of people in a public pool can change depending on the season of the year, day of the week and time of the day.
 As a result, public swimming pools, aquatic centers, hydro-therapy pools and swim schools need to pay much more attention to pool hygiene.